 GitHub Actions

-When building a Jekyll site with GitHub Pages, the standard flow is restricted for security reasons and to make it simpler to get a site setup.
-For more control over the build and still host the site with GitHub Pages you can use GitHub Actions.
+When building a Jekyll site with GitHub Pages, Jekyll runs in an environment restricted for security reasons, yet containing numerous whitelisted plugins and themes to make it simpler to get a site set up.

 Advantages of using Actions